vmware/build-tools-for-vmware-aria/docs/versions/latest/Components/Archetypes/typescript/General/Getting Started.md

 **Build Tools for VMware Aria** provides ready to use project templates (*maven archetypes*).

-To create a new vRA 8.x project from archetype use the following command:
+To create a new Typescript based Orchestrator project from archetype use the following command:

 ```Bash
 mvn archetype:generate \